sinadunk23/AttentionPointResnet/Readme.md

 ![pic-network](docs/pipeline_attentionv2.png)

 This is the project webpage of our work AttentionPointResnet.
 AttentionPointResnet is a deep-learning approach designed for performing end-to-end rigid  point cloud registration for objects in a iterative fashion.
-Our paper can be found on [Arxiv](https://arxiv.org/abs/2003.13479) ([supplementary](https://arxiv.org/src/2003.13479v1/anc/supplementary.pdf)).
+Our paper can be found on [Arxiv](https://arxiv.org/abs/2003.13479).

 ```
-@inproceedings{yew2020-RPMNet,
+@inproceedings{alborzi2023attenresnet,
     title={RPM-Net: Robust Point Matching using Learned Features},
-    author={Yew, Zi Jian and Lee, Gim Hee},
+    author={Alborzi, Yousef},
-    booktitle={Conference on Computer Vision and Pattern Recognition (CVPR)},
+    booktitle={},
-    year={2020}
+    year={2023}
 }
 ```